 There are two types of individual bankruptcies: Chapter 7 and Chapter 13.
 Chapter 7 is what is known as the liquidation chapter of bankruptcy.
 Debtors' assets are subject to liquidation by a bankruptcy trustee, who is responsible for administering the case.
 Most individuals who file bankruptcy do not have assets that can be sold or liquidated because they have "exemptions" or protections for property that prevent such action.

 Chapter 13 bankruptcy is the consolidation of debt into one monthly payment.
 Chapter 13 allows individuals to catch up on arrears for their mortgages, car notes, and other debts.
 Depending on income, a debtor can pay between 0 and 100% of his/her unsecured debts.
 The general rule of thumb for secured debts attached to property is that if you want to keep the property, then you have to pay for it.
 Both Chapter 7 and Chapter 13 provide interesting ways to lower interest rates on loans, change the status of a loan from secured to unsecured, and redeem property for fair market value.
-Bankruptcy is also a complex area of law that requires the assistance of an attorney.
+Bankruptcy is also a complex area of law that requires the assistance of an Atlanta bankruptcy attorney.

 If you have a question about personal injury or bankruptcy, we offer complimentary consultations with an attorney.
 Please call us at (404) 593-2620 to set up an appointment.
 We serve clients all over the state of Georgia and offer two conveniently located office locations-one in North Atlanta/Buckhead and the other in South Atlanta/Hapeville near the airport.